5 nabbed for killing man following argument in west Delhi's Naraina | Law-Order

 - India

-A man was killed by five people following an argument at a pan shop in west Delhi's Naraina area, police said on Saturday.
+A 29-year-old man was killed by five people following an argument at a paan shop in west Delhi's Naraina area, police said on Saturday.

-All the accused in the incident, which occurred on Friday around 10 pm, have been apprehended, they said.
+All five people accused in the incident, which occurred on Friday around 10 pm, have been apprehended, they said.

+Deputy Commissioner of Police (West) Ghanshyam Bansal said, ''A fight broke out at a paan shop near PVR Naraina in which the man, Shiva, a resident of Naraina village, was killed by five people.''
+The police said they received information from Deen Dayal Upadhyay Hospital that a man was admitted with a stab injury and was declared brought dead.

+During enquiry, it was found that around 9.30 pm on Friday, the victim had gone to the PVR complex in Naraina with his three friends to buy paan, the police said.

-The accused have been identified as Dharmendra Rai (54), his sons Ramanuj (29) and Sachin (22), and Vakil Ahmed (23), all residents of Naraina village, the police said.
+They were identified as Dharmendra Rai (54), his sons Ramanuj (29) and Sachin (22), and his employee Vakil Ahmed (23), all residents of Naraina village, the police said.

-Rai is the owner of the pan shop.
-The argument took place after Shiva's vehicle hit Ahmed, who works for Rai, they said.
+Rai is the owner of the shop, and the argument took place after Shiva's motorcycle brushed against Ahmed, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)